Reflective Essay Sample with Writing Tips

 What is the meaning of the person in your life?
 How have they changed you?
 What have they taught you?

 Life Guard Station 37 is off of Carlsbad Boulevard near Acacia Avenue.
 The flat sandy beach is a great place to walk and watch the waves.

 Questions & Answers

-How would I start the introduction of a reflection paper on my experience to a place, say a correctional facility?
+How would I start the introduction of a reflection paper on the visitation of a classroom teacher?